 John has over 15 years of highly respected experience working with natural and cultural values in a landscape context.
 He has been the driving force behind a number of youth projects including Meerteeyt Marrang Aboriginal Youth Program that utilises National Parks as a vehicle to deliver a range of positive and engaging messages to youth at risk of falling into the justice system, dropping out of school or generally challenged in normal social scenarios.

 Sara is passionate about Indigenous Culture.
 She is the Co-Founder and Director of Wayapa® Wuurrk Pty Ltd.

 Sara has worked and lived within the Indigenous community throughout Australia since 2003 including senior management roles within the Koorie Heritage Trust, Black Olive Productions and The Replay Group, a company that delivers Indigenous Economic Projects for the Commonwealth Government.
 Complementary to her work within Community, Sara also holds a Diploma of Forensic Healing and is studying meditation and metaphysics.

-Director – Vicki Couzens
+Secretary – Vicki Couzens

 Vicki is a Keerray Wurrong Gunditjmara woman from the Western Districts of Victoria.

 She has worked in Aboriginal community for over 35 years in various roles as well as being self employed for the past 12 years, as an artist, consultant and community cultural development facilitator/teacher.
 Vicki has a passionate commitment to the reclamation, regeneration and revitalisation of cultural knowledge and practices, especially language.
 She places emphasis on and prioritises community collaboration and involvement in her practice.

 Vicki stands in front of the painting Minyma Kutjara (2012) by Amanyi (Dora) Haggie.
 Courtesy The Lowitja Institute.

 Deputy Chair – Tania Rossi (Burns Barr)